-To deliver the best possible training for pediatric residents through experiences with a diverse pediatric population in a positive supportive environment surrounded by faculty that love to teach while providing optimal patient care
+To deliver the best possible training for pediatric residents to graduate excellent pediatricians through experiences with a diverse pediatric population in a positive supportive environment surrounded by faculty that love to teach while providing optimal patient care.

 What We Do: